fairDataSociety/fdp-storage/README.md

 The FDP Storage user account is a wallet based on the [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) mnemonic phrase from which one can create a portable account allowing retrieving the wallet from anywhere by providing a username and a password to the library.

 The library can work in the browser, in Node.js and in mobile applications using [React Native](https://reactnative.dev/).
-There is an implementation of FDP Storage in Golang: https://github.com/fairDataSociety/fairOS-dfs
+There is an implementation of Personal Storage in Golang: https://github.com/fairDataSociety/fairOS-dfs

 Project development plans and details of how each of the parts works can be found in [FIPs](https://github.com/fairDataSociety/FIPs).
 In this repository, you can create your proposal, which will be considered and taken into account in further development.